fabiocicerchia/nginx-lua/README.md

 Provides Nginx + Lua + extra lua modules.
 Uses pinned version for AlmaLinux, Alpine Linux, Amazon Linux, Debian, Fedora, Ubuntu for base image.

-### `fabiocicerchia/nginx-lua:<version>-compat`

-The default Nginx + Lua + extra lua modules image.
-Uses Alpine Linux for base image.
-Enables LUA 5.1 Compatibility.
-**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.

-### `fabiocicerchia/nginx-lua:<version>-<distro>-compat`

-Provides Nginx + Lua + extra lua modules.
-Uses AlmaLinux, Alpine Linux, Amazon Linux, Debian, Fedora, Ubuntu for base image.
-Enables LUA 5.1 Compatibility.
-**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.

-### `fabiocicerchia/nginx-lua:<version>-<distro><version>-compat`

-Provides Nginx + Lua + extra lua modules.
-Uses pinned version for AlmaLinux, Alpine Linux, Amazon Linux, Debian, Fedora, Ubuntu for base image.
-Enables LUA 5.1 Compatibility.
-**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.

 ## Custom Builds

 If you need to extend the functionality of the existing image, you could build your own version using the following command.